 The best hotels in the world are in Macau.
 Granted, you’d expect a travel guide to Macau to say as much – but it’s not just us.
-The Forbes hotel list has given out 44 five star awards in its latest guide and nine of them are for hotels in Macau.
-And it doesn’t stop there, Forbes also named two Macau properties quadruple five-star award winners and named the Wynn Macau the best hotel in the world.
+The Forbes hotel list has given out 210 five star awards in its 2019 travel guide and 12 of them are for hotels in Macau.
+And it doesn’t stop there, Forbes also named two Macau properties quadruple five-star award winners and named the Wynn Macau the best hotel in the world in 2017.

 Why has Macau suddenly started topping lists of the world’s best hotels?
 High rollers.
 The city’s casino industry has boomed over the last decade and the likes of the MGM and Wynn have spared no expense in the accommodation they provide to attract big spenders to their tables.
 You’ll find rolls Royce's on call, spas to embarrass a sheik, and more decadence than anything Dubai, Las Vegas or London could dream up.

 Qing vases at the Wynn Macau

 Given he owns a 60ft yacht and a pair of Picasso paintings you’d expect Steve Wynn to have an eye for luxury, and his Wynn Macau property has had more money thrown at it than perhaps any other hotel in the world.

 Even the basic rooms come with Egyptian cotton sheets and champagne on arrival, while the suites boast a powder room for guests and a fully stocked private bar.
 There are not one but two award-winning spas, an 18-hole golf course and in the Golden Flower and Wing Lei a pair of Michelin star winning restaurants.
 If that wasn’t enough, Steve has even picked out a couple of his favorite Qing era vases and been kind enough to pop them in the hotel lobby.

 Walk in wardrobes at the Crown Towers Macau